luci-project/elfo/README.md

 Hi, I'm Elfo!
 =============

-A really lightweight, optimistic & naive C++ (header-only) parser for the [Executable and Linking Format](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format), supporting common GNU/[Linux](https://refspecs.linuxfoundation.org/LSB_5.0.0/LSB-Core-generic/LSB-Core-generic/elf-generic.html) extensions.
+A really lightweight, optimistic, and naive C++ (header-only) parser for the [Executable and Linking Format](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format), supporting common GNU/[Linux](https://refspecs.linuxfoundation.org/LSB_5.0.0/LSB-Core-generic/LSB-Core-generic/elf-generic.html) extensions.

 This library was written for a [small dynamic linker & loader](https://gitlab.cs.fau.de/luci-project/luci), hence it directly accesses the memory mapped file without requiring dynamic memory allocation.
-However, it is still designed with academic purposes in mind and therefore not optimized for best performance.
+However, it is still designed with academic purposes in mind and not optimized for best performance.

 Unless you are happy with those limitations, you should better take look at more mature projects like [ELFIO](https://github.com/serge1/ELFIO).